|Has Nested in Park|

 Blue Jays lay 2 to 7 eggs which are incubated for about 17 days.
 The hatched birds stay in the nest for up to 3 weeks.
 Both parents frequently bring food to the hatchlings.
 When the young leave the nest, they stay in a group with their parents, and they sometimes utter begging calls long after they are capable of finding their own food.

 Blue Jay feathers do not contain blue pigment.
 The feathers look blue because of the way light interacts with their internal structure.
 If you find a Blue Jay feather and hold it away from the light, it will appear gray.
-It is technically illegal to pick up a wild bird's feather, according to the Migratory Bird Treaty Act of 1918.
+It is technically illegal to pick up a native wild bird's feather, according to the Migratory Bird Treaty Act of 1918.
 The act was passed in response to the carnage committed against many bird species to obtain feathers, many of which went onto women's hats.
 The bird plume trade was an impetus for the creation of Audubon Societies in the United States and the Royal Society for the Protection of Birds in Britain.
-Moving a bird's nest is also illegal, but it is legal to own feathers and move nests of introduced species, such as European Starlings or House Sparrows.
+It is legal to own feathers of introduced species, such as European Starlings or House Sparrows.
 In reality, you will not get busted for picking up a feather, even if you do it in front of the police, because most police are do not know about the Migratory Bird Treaty Act of 1918.

 Origin of Names